 - Hold the PING button down for 5 seconds (after 2 seconds the tap clock will clear, keep holding it down!)
-All the lights except Bi-Polar will flash: - Version 4: lights will flash 4 times - Version 3: lights will flash rapidly 5 times - · Release the PING button. - Tap the PING button a few times and notice how one light comes on at at a time.
+All the lights except Bi-Polar will flash: - Version 4.1 and 4.2: four quick flashes (100ms), then one long flash (500ms) - Version 4.0: four quick flashes (100ms each) - Version 3: five very rapid flashes (50ms each) - Release the PING button. - Tap the PING button a few times and notice how one light comes on at a time.
 This indicates which feature you are editing.
-Keep tapping PING to see that you can edit EOR/Half-R, EOF, ENV, or PING.
-(Note: "ENV" refers to the white LED next to the Bi-Polar button and above the ENV jack - When a feature is selected, pressing the Cycle button will switch between settings:
+Keep tapping PING to see that you can edit EOR (Half-R on blue channel), EOF, ENV, or PING, or EOR+EOF.
+(Note: "ENV" refers to the white LED next to the Bi-Polar button and above the ENV jack - When a feature is selected, pressing the Cycle button will switch between settings: - OFF = Cycle light off